How do you register for the SAT or ACT?

 When should you register for the ACT?

 As soon as you know you’ll take it!
-Registration for all 2025-26 tests is open.
+Registration for all 2026-27 school year tests is open.
 Because the ACT isn’t as popular in the Northeast as the SAT, you may have to drive a little further to find a spot.
 Registration for certain test dates (June, July) can be especially challenging.
 Your best bet is to register early.
 If you’re struggling to find a test center within driving distance, try these workarounds.

 Should you sign up for the paper ACT or digital ACT?

 PAPER!!
 Do not register for the digital ACT.
 The digital ACT is poorly formatted with a challenging interface.
 Students perform significantly better on the paper ACT.
+Click here for an exhaustive explanation of all the reasons paper is better.

 Should you sign up for the optional Science Section?